Read This First

 Prompt 3: Based on the previous structured table, write up short, insightful, and colorful essays on the potential value and potential dangers of each emotion.

-The section turns on Empathy, Love, and Joy.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Empathy, Love, and Joy in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Empathy distinct from Love.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Empathy distinct from Love.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 - Empathy: Empathy, the ability to understand and share the feelings of another, is a cornerstone of human connection and social harmony.